maorcc/hassio-addon-transmission/transmission/DOCS.md

 The "Transmission" easy-to-use web UI is available on the Home Assistant sidebar.

-If you do not see it on the sidebar, make sure the addon is running and that you have turned on the "Show in sidebar" option on the Add-on page.
+If you do not see it on the sidebar, make sure the app is running and that you have turned on the "Show in sidebar" option on the App page.

 You will find the files you downloaded with Transmission in "/share/download" (That is unless you have changed the `download-dir` settings)

-If you like this add-on, please ⭐ it on [github](https://github.com/maorcc/hassio-addon-transmission).
+If you like this app, please ⭐ it on [github](https://github.com/maorcc/hassio-addon-transmission).
 Thank you! 🙏

 ## Support